jhui/jhui.github.io/_posts/2017-03-06-Reinforcement-learning.markdown

 In the example above, we assume the reward and the state transition is well known.
 In reality, it is not often true in particular robotics.
 The chess game model is well known.
 But some games like the Atari ping-pong, the model is not known precisely by the gamer.
 In the Go game, the model is well known but the state space is so huge that it is computationally impossible to calculate the value function using the methods above.
 With a model free example, we need to execute an action in the real environment or a simulator to find out the reward and the next transition state for that action.

+> Model free RL executes actions to observe rewards and state changes to calculate value functions or policy.

 #### Monte-Carlo learning
 We turn to sampling hoping that after playing enough games, we find the value function empirically.
 In Monte-Carlo, we start with a particular state and keep continue playing until the end of game.